smurp/gozulu/README.md

 # Earth Clock PWA

-A Progressive Web App featuring a 24-hour analog clock with the sunlit Earth viewed from the North pole.
+A Progressive Web App featuring a 24-hour clock with Earth viewed from the North pole, showing the day/night terminator, Zulu time, local time, and user's location.

 ## Features

-- 24-hour analog clock displaying UTC time
+- Earth visualization with realistic day/night terminator
+- Greenwich meridian at the top (prime meridian aligned vertically)
+- Zulu time (GMT/UTC) display in 23:59:59Z format
+- Local time display with timezone abbreviation
+- User location pin based on geolocation
-- Visual representation of Earth from the North pole
+- Visual representation of the sun position
-- Simulated sunlight position based on the current time
 - Fully responsive design
 - Works offline as a Progressive Web App
 - Installable on desktop and mobile devices